camoto-project/gamegraphicsjs/README.md

 If you would like to help add more file formats to the library, great!
 Clone the repo, and to get started:

-    npm install --dev
+    npm install

 Run the tests to make sure everything worked:

-    npm run -s test
+    npm test

 You're ready to go!
 To add a new file format:

- 1. Create a new file in the `images/`, `/palettes` or `/tilesets` folder for your format.
+ 1. Create a new file in the `formats` folder for your format.
 Copying an existing file that covers a similar format will help considerably.
 If you're not sure, `images/img-raw-vga.js` is a good starting point as it is fairly simple.

- 2. Edit the main `index.js` and add a `require()` statement for your new file.
+ 2. Edit `formats/index.js` and add an `import` statement for your new file.

  3. Make a folder in `test/` for your new format and populate it with files similar to the other formats.
 The tests work by creating